albarji/proxTV/README.md

 Be aware that other packages might be required to install cffi, such as **python-dev** and **libffi-dev**.
 For a full list of dependencies please refer to cffi documentation (https://cffi.readthedocs.org/en/latest/).

-Additionally, in order to generate the toolbox documentation the following packages are needed as well:

-- **sphinxcontrib-napoleon**
-- **sphinx_rtd_theme**

-Finally, if you would like to run the provided demos you will also require the following packages:
+Additionally, if you would like to run the provided demos you will also require the following packages:

 * **matplotlib**: http://matplotlib.org/
 * **scipy**: http://www.scipy.org/